realduxie/CPTAssesmentTask/README.md

 ![Colour Pallete 2](<Screen Shot 2025-08-12 at 10.13.53.png>)

 ### Typography
 In my second TableFinder wireframe I went for a more experimental/alternate design which used bold typographic styles to match vibrant coral/teal colour pallete.
-I used font-black headings mixed with italics and oversized text to create personality.
+I also combined font-black headings, with italics and oversized text to create personality.